Mission and Approach

 The Center's multicultural and multidisciplinary approach increases awareness of and sensitivity to the diversity of ethnic and cultural traditions of the area.
 Through curriculum development, public outreach, and research, the Center achieves its objectives.
 The program examines the Southwest as an arena for cultures in conflict and harmony from prehistory to the present and encompasses such issues and themes as:

-- the interaction of people and environment
+- the interaction of people and their environments

-- the conflict between environment and technology
+- the interactions between environment and technology

-- the significance of the frontier in American thought
+- the significance of the frontier

 - the myth and reality of the cowboy